 Eternal Light Flagstaff

-Giving the monument the street-facing prominence it deserves, the renovation project will remove fencing crowding the monument’s base to create an open plaza which will serve as a new Park entrance at 24th Street.
-Designed by Lichten Craig, the new entrance plaza is expected to be complete in time for the Veterans Day Parade commemorating the 100th anniversary of Armistice Day on November 11, 2018.
+Giving the monument the street-facing prominence it deserves, the renovation project removed fencing crowding the monument’s base to create a new Park entrance plaza at 24th Street.
+Designed by Lichten Craig, the new entrance was highlighted at the Veterans Day Parade commemorating the 100th anniversary of Armistice Day on November 11, 2018.

 Designed by Thomas Hastings (1860-1929)—of Carrère and Hastings, architects of many notable buildings including the New York Public Library—the monument features a 30-foot-tall flagstaff supported by a massive stepped pedestal of Milford pink granite, inscribed with the names of significant battle sites and tributes to those who served their country in the First World War.
 The decorative bronze flagstaff base sculpted by Paul Wayland Bartlett (1865-1925) features rams’ heads and garlands, it supports a five-pointed, star-shaped luminaire, continuously lit as an eternal tribute to all those who have made the ultimate sacrifice in defense of our freedom.

-The Eternal Light Flagstaff was dedicated on Armistice Day 1923, and is the location of the wreath-laying ceremony which commences New York’s annual Veterans Day Parade – the largest in the country.
+The Eternal Light Flagstaff was dedicated on Armistice Day 1924, and is the location of the wreath-laying ceremony which commences New York’s annual Veterans Day Parade—the largest in the country.

-The Eternal Light Flagstaff plaza reconstruction is made possible by New York Life, Manhattan Borough President Gale A. Brewer, and the New York City Council (Councilmembers Dan Garodnick, Corey Johnson, Mark Levine, Rosie Mendez).
+The Eternal Light Flagstaff plaza reconstruction is made possible by New York Life, Manhattan Borough President Gale A. Brewer, and the New York City Council (Hon.
+Corey Johnson, Speaker; Hon.
+Dan Garodnick, Former City Councilman; Hon.
+Rosie Mendez, Former City Councilwoman).

 For more information on this project, please contact email@example.com